zchr/workshop2/README.md

 Welcome!
 We're going to build a landing page, so basically what we did last week but better and we'll do it in only **30 minutes**.
 Thanks, Materialize!

 We've given you an HTML file that's adapted from one of Materialize's starter template.
-It's complete with nice-looking navigation and footer (you've already seen how frameworks make it easy to create those, from the last workshop).
-We also have a nicely formatted section in the middle for you.
+You'll build a nice custom navbar with the help of the template code provided.
+We also have a nicely formatted section in the middle for you for some additional customizable content.

 🚀 What do you need to add?
 Better title styles, images, and button effects!
 Plus, a modal **(OR SOMETHING ELSE IDK)**

-Also, while we go through the tutorial, you might find it helpful to have <a href="http://materializecss.com/">Materialize</a> open so you can check out cool features, classes, and effects yourself.
+Also, while we go through the tutorial, you might find it helpful to have `http://materializecss.com/` open so you can check out cool features, classes, and effects yourself.
 There's plenty of cool stuff that we won't cover that will make YOUR website much cooler.

 ## Basics